Macquarie Keeps Outperform Rating for Atlassian, Reduces Price Target to $240

 Source: Benzinga

-Exclusive Stories: The platform provides exclusive news stories generated by Benzinga reporters, enhancing the trading experience for its users.
+Exclusive Stories: The platform provides unique stories and insights generated by Benzinga reporters, enhancing the trading experience for its users.

-Community of Traders: Over 10,000 serious traders are part of the Benzinga Pro community, sharing insights and strategies.
+Community of Traders: Over 10,000 serious traders are part of the Benzinga Pro community, sharing knowledge and strategies to improve their trading outcomes.

 Trade with 70% Backtested Accuracy

-Stop guessing "Should I Buy V?" and start using high-conviction signals backed by rigorous historical data.
+Stop guessing "Should I Buy TEAM?" and start using high-conviction signals backed by rigorous historical data.

 Sign up today to access powerful investing tools and make smarter, data-driven decisions.